antonio99x/scroll-sense-header/README.md

 ### always-top behavior
 The header remains in its normal position in the document flow and doesn't change based on scroll.

+## 🎮 Interactive Demo

+Check out the [live demo](https://your-username.github.io/react-scroll-sense-header/demo.html) to:

+- **Test all behaviors** in real-time
+- **Adjust thresholds** with interactive sliders
+- **Change visual settings** like box shadow and colors
+- **Modify transition duration** from instant to smooth animations
+- **See live status updates** as you scroll
+- **Try the reset functionality**

+The demo includes comprehensive examples and interactive controls for every prop, making it easy to understand how the component works before integrating it into your project.

 ## Browser Support